 A \$0.00/kWh-injection price applies for standard DG connections.
 This is done so that billing information can be recorded for these connections for monitoring purposes.

 For further information on connection of distributed generation refer to our website: www.welectricity.co.nz/getting-connected/generating-your-own-electricity/

-In-line with the Authority's new TPM, WELL will no longer provide ACOT payments from 1 April 2023.
+In-line with the Authority's new TPM, WELL has discontinued ACOT payments since 1 April 2023.